apache/cloudstack-documentation/source/installguide/configuration.rst

 #.
 Before adding a host to the CloudStack configuration, you must first
    install your chosen hypervisor on the host.
-CloudStack can manage hosts running VMs under a variety of hypervisors.
+CloudStack can manage hosts running instances under a variety of hypervisors.

    The CloudStack Installation Guide provides instructions on how to install each supported hypervisor and configure it for use with